ParkerLab/mka/README.rst

 ========

 * Its output is a ready-to-go analysis: just run ``make run`` to start it.
-The Makefile includes targets for cleaning your data, creating a GitHub repository for the analysis, or creating a MediaWiki page for it.
+The Makefile also includes targets for cleaning your work directories and creating a GitHub repository for the analysis.

 * Generates Python scripts that in turn generate your pipeline.
 These scripts tend to be more robust and easier to customize than shell